-Sidley has been at the forefront of the growth of the REIT industry over the past 40 years, organizing, advising and financing equity and mortgage/specialty finance REITs.
-We have worked with REITs focusing on the full range of property types, including retail, mall, outlet, office, industrial, timber, hotel, resort, healthcare, residential, single family home, cell tower and student housing, among others, giving us insight into the particular issues with regard to different asset types.
+Sidley has been at the forefront of the growth of the REIT industry over the past 40 years, organizing, advising, and financing equity and mortgage/specialty finance REITs.
+We have worked with REITs focusing on the full range of property types, including office, hotel, resort, multi-family, single-family residential, student housing, retail, mall, outlet, net-lease, data center, healthcare, hospitality, timber, industrial, cold storage, and mortgage, among others, giving us insight into the particular issues with regard to different asset types.

 We have substantial experience in a wide variety of REIT securities offerings, including IPOs, forward equity transactions, Rule 144A initial offerings of common stock, operating partnership units (“OPUs”) deals, DownREIT deals, convertible preferred stock offerings, convertible/exchangeable debt offerings, Rule 144A debt offerings, high yield debt offerings, private placement debt (“USPP”) offerings, and remarketed/extendible debt and warrants offerings.
 This work requires not only an extensive knowledge of the Securities Act of 1933 and the related rules, but also a well-developed understanding of marketplace standards and practices particular to REITs.

 Sidley has been very involved in mergers and acquisitions, and other business combinations and reorganizations by or among REITs.
 We have represented acquirers or targets in more than 145 joint ventures, strategic alliances, mergers, acquisitions, or dispositions involving REITs or REIT portfolios exceeding US$98 billion since 2009.